18,99 €

 • Broschiertes Buch

 While many mental health books draw on secular mindfulness, Buddhist Practices for Healing Trauma offers something deeper: a comprehensive healing path grounded in the full breadth of Buddhist wisdom.
-Drawing from ancient sutras, traditional metaphors, and modern psychology, Tim Desmond--a psychotherapist and longtime student of Thich Nhat Hanh--guides readers through a journey of strengthening, acceptance, and transformation.
-Each short chapter offers a concrete practice, from visualizing your five-year-old self to embracing suffering as compost for growth.
-Interwoven with teachings on…mehr
+Drawing from ancient sutras, traditional metaphors, and modern psychology, Tim Desmond-a psychotherapist and longtime student of Thich Nhat Hanh-guides readers through a journey of strengthening, acceptance and transformation.
+Each short chapter offers a concrete practice, from visualising your five-year-old self to embracing suffering as compost for growth.
+Interwoven with teachings on non-self,…mehr

 Produktbeschreibung

 While many mental health books draw on secular mindfulness, Buddhist Practices for Healing Trauma offers something deeper: a comprehensive healing path grounded in the full breadth of Buddhist wisdom.
-Drawing from ancient sutras, traditional metaphors, and modern psychology, Tim Desmond--a psychotherapist and longtime student of Thich Nhat Hanh--guides readers through a journey of strengthening, acceptance, and transformation.
-Each short chapter offers a concrete practice, from visualizing your five-year-old self to embracing suffering as compost for growth.
-Interwoven with teachings on non-self, the Discourse on Happiness, and the transformational power of loving-awareness, this book goes beyond symptom relief to support deep spiritual and emotional healing.
-Gentle, profound, and accessible, this is not just a guide to feeling better--it's a path toward liberation.
-For readers seeking trauma recovery through Buddhist practice--not just Buddhist-flavored therapy--this book offers a rare and authentic resource.
+Drawing from ancient sutras, traditional metaphors, and modern psychology, Tim Desmond-a psychotherapist and longtime student of Thich Nhat Hanh-guides readers through a journey of strengthening, acceptance and transformation.
+Each short chapter offers a concrete practice, from visualising your five-year-old self to embracing suffering as compost for growth.
+Interwoven with teachings on non-self, the Discourse on Happiness and the transformational power of loving-awareness, this book goes beyond symptom relief to support deep spiritual and emotional healing.
+Gentle, profound and accessible, this is not just a guide to feeling better-it's a path towards liberation.
+For readers seeking trauma recovery through Buddhist practice-not just Buddhist-flavoured therapy-this book offers a rare and authentic resource.

 Autorenporträt